 Art therapists develop the necessary skills and training to effectively work with a variety of populations throughout the life cycle.
-They work within various medical, institutional, educational, and rehabilitative settings that may include learning, development, medical conditions, social work, marginalized groups, crisis and trauma within communities, ageing and eldercare to name a few.
+They work within various medical, institutional, educational and rehabilitative settings that may include learning, development, medical conditions, social work, marginalised groups, crisis and trauma within communities, ageing and eldercare, to name a few.
 The practice of art therapy ranges from studio-based to clinical approaches, depending on the art therapist's level of expertise, practice and working environment.
-Art therapists remain sensitive to cultural awareness, difference and diversity and adhere to international ethics and best practices.
+Art therapists remain sensitive to cultural awareness, difference and diversity, and adhere to international ethics and best practices.

-The MA Art Therapy Programme at LASALLE is a two-year, four semester full-time training programme spanning a range of psychotherapeutic concepts, theories and practices.
+The MA Art Therapy programme spans a range of psychotherapeutic concepts, theories and practices.
 The experiential model of the programme places an emphasis on acquiring critical knowledge and understanding of the philosophy of the modality itself.
 You will undergo a substantial period of clinical practice through supervised clinical placements.
 Clinical work is further explored and discussed through structured group and individual supervision at the College.

-As a Masters candidate you will be encouraged to attain an autonomous and reflective stance in your learning, development, and assessment in collaboration with tutors.
+You will be encouraged to attain an autonomous and reflective stance in your learning, development and assessment in collaboration with tutors.
 This is a vital process in developing an approach to your professional practice as a confident, competent and ethical art therapist that will be based upon your ability to be analytical, critical, objective and self-reflective about your work.

 The MA Art Therapy is a two-year full-time programme divided into four semesters of 13 teaching weeks.
 You must successfully complete the modules offered in sequence before you can progress to the next semester.
 You learn progressively, each module building upon the knowledge and skill base of the previous semester.
 The incremental learning structure of the programme ensures that you will acquire the essential knowledge and practical experience to become professional art therapists.